rishikkumar84a/Portfolio-Website/README.md

    - Currency Converter
    - Modern Todo List App
 5. **Contact** - Links to various social media profiles and contact methods
+6. **Blog** - External link to a dedicated blog on a subdomain for articles and insights

 ## Project Structure